 Point your browser to https://sage.trentu.ca and go there.
-(There is also a link in the SageMath folder in the Course Content section of the MATH 1110H-C Blackboard site.)
-If you are not already logged in via MyTrent or Blackboard, you will be asked to login using your Trent email and password.
-This should bring you to a page that looks like:
+(There is also a link in the SageMath folder in the Course Content section of the MATH 1110H Blackboard site.)
+You will be asked to login using your Trent email and password.
+Doing so should bring you to a page that looks like: